Piglit09/jellyfin-plugin-signup-repo/README.md

 Then install **Jellyfin Signup** from the Jellyfin plugin catalog and restart Jellyfin if prompted.

-## Screenshots

-The screenshots below are redacted to hide emails, usernames, URLs, invite codes, and server details.

 ### Plugin Menu

 ![Jellyfin admin sidebar with Signup selected](images/signup-sidebar.png)